Isaac McKneely

-Isaac Lee McKneely (born November 10, 2003) is an American college basketball player who plays for the Louisville Cardinals of the Atlantic Coast Conference (ACC).
-He previously played for the Virginia Cavaliers.
+Isaac Lee McKneely (born November 10, 2003) is an American basketball player.
+He previously played college basketball for the Virginia Cavaliers and Louisville Cardinals.

 Early life and high school career

 McKneely grew up in Poca, West Virginia and attended Poca High School.
 He was named the Kanawha Valley Player of the Year as a sophomore after averaging 22 points per game.
 McKneely averaged 23 points, 4.3 rebounds, and 3.9 assists per game during his junior season and won the Bill Evans Award as the high school boys basketball player in West Virginia and was also named the state Gatorade Player of the Year.
 He repeated as the Gatorade Player of the Year and Bill Evans Award winner as a senior after averaging 22 points, six rebounds, four assists per game.
 McKneely lead the Poca Dots to defeat the Bluefield Beavers in the WVSSAC AA State Championship game 65–48.
 He recorded 22 points, seven rebounds, and four assists in this game.